aspose-cells/Aspose.Cells-API-References/english/go-cpp/ChartPoint/GetDoughnutInnerRadius/_index.md

 ## GetDoughnutInnerRadius function

-Gets the inner radius of doughnut slice in units of pixels after calls Chart.Calculate() method.Applies to Doughnut chart.
+Gets the inner radius of doughnut slice in units of pixels after calling the Chart.Calculate() method.Applies to Doughnut chart.

 ```go